-Let’s be honest – even if you’re not suffering from clinical depression, the holidays can be stressful and often disappointing.
+Let’s be honest – even if you’re not suffering from clinical depression or the holiday blues, the holidays can be stressful and often disappointing.
 We run ourselves ragged buying gifts, cooking, decorating and entertaining.
 Tempers flare as we’re thrown together with relatives whom we see infrequently, and don’t necessarily enjoy spending time with.
 Expectations are high that this season will be magical and perfect as we try to recapture the anticipation we felt as children waiting for Santa, or wait for a rush of emotion as we ponder the religious significance of Christmas and Chanukah.
 When those feelings don’t automatically well up, we’re disappointed.
 And, of course, we’re ready to take the nearest heavy object to the tv or computer when we see the same holiday commercial for the 487th time.

 I broke down in tears twice while trying to juggle visits to my ex-husband’s family and my own (parents and two sets of grandparents on his side, an hour and a half away from my parents and siblings).
 I wasn’t even depressed – both those times I was on antidepressants and doing great.
 The sheer stress of the holidays was just too much for me.